The Bug Pamphlet

-Order sighs.
-“Well that’s just amazing of you.
-Now please step aside; I have something a little more important happening right now.”
+“Step aside; I have something a little more important happening right now.”

 “Hmm, no, I think not,” Chaos cuts in, “please go on.
 This is quite entertaining,” he says, his legendary sword, Kingdom Slayer, poised at the ground laxly like a cane as he leans in.

 “See, he understands!”
 Meeo says, gesturing to the overlord, the very same that has single-handedly razed nations.
 She takes a deep breath before turning back to Chaos.
 “Do you… remember me?” she asks.

 Chaos glances her over, and with a dry hotness gives his single answer.